 The results of the Albuquerque Committee Action Hearings has been released in video format and now as a downloadable document linked below: (Search on the proposal number)

+We have identified a few proposals that will effect the safety and sustainability agenda of the education facility industry and have hosted breakout teleconferences on them in past.
 The proposals that we marked several weeks ago for priority attention by education facility user interests are listed below:

 CE108-19 | Data Centers